Warhammer 40,000: Dawn of War III

 Warhammer 40,000: Dawn of War III is a 2017 real-time strategy game with multiplayer online battle arena influences, developed by Relic Entertainment and published by Sega.
-It is the third stand-alone title in the Dawn of War series, and the first new release in the series since Dawn of War II: Retribution in 2011.
-It was released for Microsoft Windows on April 27, 2017.
+It is the third mainline entry in the Dawn of War series, and the first new release in the series since Dawn of War II: Retribution in 2011.
+It was released for Windows on April 27, 2017.
 Feral Interactive released macOS and Linux versions on June 8 the same year.
-Linux version uses both the OpenGL and Vulkan graphics APIs, while the macOS port uses Apple's Metal.
+A successor, Warhammer 40,000: Dawn of War IV, developed by King Art Games, is set to be released in 2026.

 Gameplay

-The initial factions available for play are the Space Marines of the Imperium of Man, the Eldar and the Orks (all of whom have appeared in the earlier games of the series).
+The factions available for play are the Space Marines of the Imperium of Man, the Eldar and the Orks (all of whom have appeared in the earlier games of the series).
 Other non playable factions in-game include the Imperial Guard as well as the Daemons of Khorne while the Necrons make a brief cameo in the epilogue.
 In the multiplayer game, various skins are available for the three factions, different chapters for the Space Marines, alternate craftworlds for the Eldar, and different clans for the Orks.